raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The MESSAGE ID, QR, Opcode and RCODE fields have their usual meanings {{!RFC1035}}.

-The RCODE in a request message (QR=0) MUST be zero.
+In a request message (QR=0) the RCODE MUST be zero.
 If a client or server receives a request message (QR=0) where the RCODE is not zero, this is a fatal error and it MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).